Taapsee, Richa and others celebrate Priya Ramani's acquittal in MJ Akbar defamation case | Entertainment

 In response, Akbar had filed the complaint against Ramani for allegedly defaming him by accusing him of sexual misconduct decades ago.

 ''This is spectacular.
-A milestone judgment when it comes to sexual harassment.
-Important that the court points out that it's not time-bound.
+A milestone judgement when it comes to sexual harassment.
+Important that the court points out that it’s not time-bound.
 Amazing #PriyaRamani #Rebeccajon'' he tweeted.

 Screenwriter-editor Apurva Asrani said Ramani's acquittal is a ''relief'' for those women who found the courage to call out their abusers but said it's only half the battle won. ''MJ Akbar must be held accountable for the harassment that she has endured. #MeToo,'' he wrote.